cypress-io/code-coverage/README.md

 ### External examples

 Look up the list of examples under GitHub topic [cypress-code-coverage-example](https://github.com/topics/cypress-code-coverage-example)
+- [cypress-io/cypress-realworld-app](https://github.com/cypress-io/cypress-realworld-app) is an easy to setup and run real-world application with E2E, API, and unit tests that achieves 100% code-coverage for both front and back end code.
+Its CI pipeline also reports code-coverage reports across parallelized test runs to [Codecov](https://codecov.io/gh/cypress-io/cypress-realworld-app).
 - [cypress-io/cypress-example-todomvc-redux](https://github.com/cypress-io/cypress-example-todomvc-redux) is a React / Redux application with 100% code coverage.
-- [cypress-io/cypress-example-realworld](https://github.com/cypress-io/cypress-example-realworld) shows how to collect the coverage information from both back and front end code and merge it into a single report.
+- [cypress-io/cypress-example-conduit-app](https://github.com/cypress-io/cypress-example-conduit-app) shows how to collect the coverage information from both back and front end code and merge it into a single report.
 The E2E test step runs in parallel in several CI containers, each saving just partial test coverage information.
 Then a merge job runs taking artifacts and combining coverage into the final report to be sent to an exteral coverage as a service app.
 - [bahmutov/code-coverage-webpack-dev-server](https://github.com/bahmutov/code-coverage-webpack-dev-server) shows how to collect code coverage from an application that uses webpack-dev-server.
 - [bahmutov/code-coverage-vue-example](https://github.com/bahmutov/code-coverage-vue-example) collects code coverage for Vue.js single file components.
 - [lluia/cypress-typescript-coverage-example](https://github.com/lluia/cypress-typescript-coverage-example) shows coverage for React App that uses TypeScript.
 See discussion in issue [#19](https://github.com/cypress-io/code-coverage/issues/19).